-Daily Cost Sharing Rate - A "daily cost sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
-A daily cost sharing rate is the copayment divided by the number of days in a month's supply.
-Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your "daily cost sharing rate" is \$1 per day.
+Daily cost-sharing rate - A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copay.
+A daily cost-sharing rate is the copay divided by the number of days in a month's supply.
+Here is an example: If your copay for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your "daily cost-sharing rate" is \$1 per day.
 This means you pay \$1 for each day's supply when you fill your prescription.